Doing Business in Hong Kong

 Present-day Hong Kong has four key industries that are essential to its thriving service driven economy and are as follows: financial services, trading and logistics, tourism, as well as producer and professional services.
 These four key industries make up a major part of the Hong Kong economy and they are very important to building strong international ties.

-Financial services and banking: Hong Kong has had a long history of being a hub for financial activities and banking, and was once the main and only international outlet for Mainland China.
+Financial services and banking: Hong Kong has had a long history of being a hub for financial activities and banking, and was once the only international outlet for Mainland China.
 When China reopened its doors to the West in 1978, Hong Kong was able to move many of its laborious manufacturing jobs to the Mainland while simultaneously focusing its resources on building up its service industries, which included its financial sector.
 Its modern day financial sector includes: banking, insurance, stock brokerage and fund management.
 In 2013, this sector of the economy accounted for 16% of Hong Kong’s GDP and for employing 12.5% of its labour force.
-These stats show just how expansive and influential this particular sector is to the Hong Kong economy.
+These statistics show just how expansive and influential this particular sector is to the Hong Kong economy.
 In recognizing this global hub, 71 of the world’s top 100 banks have an established presence there.
 Hong Kong has really expanded its reach from being a financial hub in Southeast Asia, to connecting the whole world and routing its finances using its many services.

 Trading and Logistics: According to the World Trade report in 2013, Hong Kong was the 9th largest merchandise trading entity in the world, making it an ideal place for companies with an interest in logistics businesses as well as freight moving services to converge.
 Hong Kong’s investment in its infrastructure is also what contributes to the efficiency of the logistics business.
 In addition to their world-class infrastructure, Hong Kong is also home to the world’s busiest cargo airport as well as one of the world’s busiest container ports.
 Hong Kong is able to maintain its advantage in its infrastructure and processing due to a heavy set of Intellectual Property (“IP”) protections.
 Another advantage that helps Hong Kong maintain its efficiency in logistics and trade is that there are round the clock border crossings as well as one stop customs inspections between Hong Kong and Mainland China, which add to the efficiency of the transport of goods.